Reemployment Tax Agents

 client can reinstate their RT account number by completing the online registration.

-When an account is inactive and you file by bulk file, the return will reject and show on your manifest.
+When an account is inactive and you file by bulk file, the report will reject and show on your manifest.
 However, you can log in using the client's RT account

-number and federal employee identification number to file the return separately.
+number and federal employee identification number to file the report separately.

 Corrections to Employer's Quarterly Reports can now be made electronically.
 Agents needing to make corrections may use one of the following methods to correct